 The pH ScaleSo why do we sometimes add these lime based compounds to our lawns?
 Contrary to popular belief, lime is not a fertilizer.
 Its main purpose is to amend the pH of a soil.
 If it’s been a while since you’ve taken chemistry, let me explain. pH is a measurement of how acidic or alkali a substance is, and rates substances on a scale from 0 to 14 .
 For example, vinegar, lemon juice, and soda are all common acids which are known as being acidic.
 On a pH scale, these substances would have a rating lower than 7.
 Substances with a pH rating greater than 7 are alkali, and are known as being base.
 Base substances include bleach, baking soda, and ammonia.

 Get Your Soil Tested ProfessionallySo how do we know if the soil in our lawns needs this acid relief?
 The only sure way is by getting your soil tested by a state or commercial soil testing laboratory.
 Many times homeowners will buy soil test kits found at many garden centers.
 These do-it-yourself kits may tell you that your soil needs lime, but they don’t tell you how much.
 Over-applying lime is just as bad as having an acidic soil since this then pushes your soil into the alkali category which requires its own special solutions to correct.
 Professional soil tests on the other hand will not only let you know if liming is necessary, but will let you know how much lime you need to apply.
-These professional tests can be attained at your local Cooperative Extension.
-The Cooperative Extension System is a nationwide, non-credit educational network.
-Each U.S. state and territory has a state office at its land-grant university and a network of local or regional offices.
-Click the link to find a Cooperative Extension office nearest you.
+These professional tests can be attained with help from your local Cooperative Extension service or private soil testing labs.

 When and How to Apply LimeOnce you have determined that your soil needs lime, the best time to apply it is just before planting grass seed.
 For established lawns, any time during the year will work as long as it’s not applied to a lawn that is too wet, wilted, or frost-covered.
 Be sure to spread it evenly over the entire area as lime will not spread horizontally in soil.
 When applying lime in the pelleted form, a spreader is the best way to achieve an even spread.
 To figure out how much lime to apply, always check the label on the lime product to find out how much calcium carbonate the product contains since most liming products are not pure calcium carbonate.
 After that, consult your soil test results to find out the exact liming requirement.
 And unless your soil test says otherwise, yearly applications of lime are strongly discouraged.